 Weight must be installed in acceptable weight box, installed in trunk and attached to the frame or cross member.
 No liquid or loose ballast permitted.

-a.
+3: Body: a.
 Original style body shell must be retained.
 Bodies in white acceptable.
 Alterations permitted if retaining an overall stock appearance.
 Excessive weight reduction must not be visible.
 Fiberglass or other lightweight body panels are allowed.

 b.
 Fender Splash Pans: Full inner panels are not required.